Skip to main content

 Extracurricular Activities

-Extracurricular activities are an important criteria colleges use when deciding who to accept and can account for as much as a quarter of an admissions decision.
+Extracurricular activities are an important criterion colleges use when deciding who to accept; they can account for as much as a quarter of an admissions decision.
 Extracurricular activities give colleges perspective into who students are outside of the classroom and highlight a student’s passions and interests.
 Try to focus on a few activities and dedicate yourself to them, rather than lightly involving yourself in a lot of different activities.

 Not all extracurricular activities are equal, however—the rarer and more impressive the activity, the greater sway it has with admissions officers.
 For example, winning a Jack Kent Cooke Young Artist Award is far more impactful than playing in your school’s marching band.